 Polyolefin is the most common resin type used in the construction industry.
 It is durable and versatile plastic, which is widely used in the film, and. exhibits characteristics, such as robustness, chemical, and corrosion resistance, which, in turn, lowers the maintenance costs and extends the service life of buildings.
-It provides premium-quality shrink films, which have greater clarity and appearance, due to which, it is largely used in the building and construction sector.
-Moreover, low cost and eco-friendly nature of polyolefin have increased their demand further.
-Asia Pacific is one of the largest regional markets for polyolefin owing to rapidly expanding construction industry.
+It provides premium-quality shrink films, which have greater clarity and appearance, it is largely used in the building and construction sector.
+Moreover, the low cost and eco-friendly nature of polyolefin have increased their demand further.
+The Asia Pacific is one of the largest regional markets for polyolefin owing to the rapidly expanding construction industry.

 On the basis of distribution channels, the market has been bifurcated into direct and third-party distribution channels.
 The direct supply segment led the distribution channel network in the market.
 Direct supply ensures customer retention by minimizing supply chain inefficiencies and reducing delivery time.
-However, third-party distribution has been witnessing a considerable growth over the past few years owing to its cost-effectiveness and expertise in tackling the supply chain complexities in emerging nations.
+However, third-party distribution has been witnessing considerable growth over the past few years owing to its cost-effectiveness and expertise in tackling the supply chain complexities in emerging nations.

-North America is expected to witness a significant growth owing to expanding industrial sector as a result of increasing investments in construction liquefied natural gas terminals in the Gulf Coast region, as well as growth in new power plants.
-Rapid industrialization and urbanization in countries, such as U.S., are creating demand for solar control films in construction and buildings, specifically in the commercial sector.
+North America is expected to witness significant growth owing to expanding industrial sector as a result of increasing investments in the construction of liquefied natural gas terminals in the Gulf Coast region, as well as growth in new power plants.
+Rapid industrialization and urbanization in countries, such as the U.S., are creating demand for solar control films in construction and buildings, specifically in the commercial sector.
 Rising focus on reducing ultra-violet and infrared emissions, carbon footprints, and increasing safety in terms of theft and robbery are the key factors driving the market in the region.

 Europe has an established market, which is continuously evolving.
 Moreover, innovations in terms of products, such as fragment retention films, UV and fade protection, bomb blast protection film, condominium glass coating, and window tinting, will have a positive impact on the market growth.

 The industry is highly competitive and is dominated by many large- and medium-sized companies.
 Escalating product demand in emerging economies has provided numerous lucrative opportunities for new entrants.
-Hence, the market participants rely on product differentiation and development along with cost-effective pricing to gain higher market share.
+Hence, the market participants rely on product differentiation and development along with cost-effective pricing to gain a higher market share.